muppin/mastering-DevOps/Jenkins/Ultimate-CICD-Project.md

 By integrating SonarQube into your CI/CD pipeline, you can automatically run code quality checks on every code change, ensuring that issues are detected early and providing immediate feedback to developers.
 This helps maintain a high level of code quality and ensures that your applications are secure, reliable, and maintainable.

+**Qulaity Profiles**
+In SonarQube, a quality profile is a collection of rules and settings that define the criteria used to assess the quality of your code during static code analysis.
+Quality profiles are associated with specific languages and are used to enforce coding standards, identify potential issues, and maintain code quality across projects.